 West Point’s Unique Nomination/Application Requirements

-Those seeking admission to Stanford’s Computer Science program do not need to seek the formal endorsement of Bill Gates, Mark Zuckerberg, or Google-founders Larry Page and Sergey Brin.
+Those seeking admission to Stanford’s Computer Science program do not need to seek the formal endorsement of Bill Gates, Mark Zuckerberg, or Google cofounders Larry Page and Sergey Brin.
 That would just be strange, right?
 Well, when applying to West Point you actually are required to obtain a Congressional nomination from one of the following sources:

 • A member of the U.S. Senate